agiliq/djenofdjango/src/source/chapter2.rst

 * It is a contrib app, which means it is a community contributed app

-* It is flexible enough to accomodate any other app's models and have admin actions for them.
+* It is flexible enough to accommodate any other app's models and have admin actions for them.

 Since the admin is an app, it needs to be added to INSTALLED_APPS as well.
 You would have noticed this in the commented lines above.